SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 means you don't have to write repetitive boilerplate code to implement the protocol requirements yourself.

 ..
-XXX Can I link directly to a section of an article?
+Linking directly to a section of an article like the URLs below do is expected to be stable -- as long as the section stays around, that topic ID will be there too.

    Conforming to the Equatable Protocol https://developer.apple.com/documentation/swift/equatable#2847780